rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 ## Compiler unit tests

-These are unit tests against rustc internals.
+These are <a href="https://github.com/graydon/rust/wiki/Unit-testing">unit tests</a> against rustc internals.
 They are part of the rustc crate, and use the standard Rust test runner.
 Their test runner is compiled to test/rustctest.stage[N]

 Unit test for rustc go near the code they test and should be wrapped in a conditionally-compiled test module like so